How to plan a solo trip for beginners: solo trip planning and preparation.

 So, considering all these good things, why doesn’t everyone travel solo?

-Not everyone thinks the same, but here are 10 common fears and worries women have about traveling alone.
+Not everyone thinks the same, but here are ten common fears and worries women have about traveling alone.
+If some of these resonate with you, know that you are not alone!

 • Personal safety and landing in dangerous situations